variocube/devtools/PULL_REQUEST_TEMPLATE.md

 - [ ] I tested error cases and errors are handled correctly
 - [ ] The build and tests have succeeded
 - [ ] There are no conflicts with the main / master branch
+- [ ] The changes have implications for IT security

 ## Reviewer

 Code review:
 - [ ] The coder completed their checklist to a reasonable extent (relative to the complexity of the PR)
 - [ ] I have reviewed the code, and it is easy to understand and follows best practices.
+- [ ] The changes have implications for IT security

 Testing:
 - [ ] I have tested that the issue is resolved